harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 - comparative linguistics & typology
 - (…)

+# Expression types

+- __Lexical expressions__: require the speaker to turn to the lexicon in order to express a particular nuance of meaning (e.g. _stem suppletion_: “go” -> “went” and _isomorphism_ -> in English the past tense of “hit” is still “hit”)
+- __morphological processes__: require to alter the form of a word in some predictable way
+- __syntactic patterns__: express meaning variations by combination and rearrangement of lexical items.

 # The origins of language

 There is a lot of speculation on the origin of language (but not a definitive explanation) - possible sources: